 Xi'an Chang Hen Ge Evening Show Ticket in Huaqing Pool

 Duration: 1 Hrs Duration

-Spare a day to visit the animals at Qinling Wildlife Park, known for its over 300 animal species.
+Spare a day to visit the animals at Qinling Wildlife Park, known for being home to over 300 animal species.
 Found in the Qinling Mountains, the park boasts an expanse of lush landscape that is divided into the walking and driving areas.
 If you’re in a hurry, you can settle for just the walking area and interact with the monkeys, flamingoes, parrots as well as kangaroos.
-Larger animals like hartebeests, giraffes, gnus, as well as the big cats like tigers, cougars and leopards, are in the driving section.
+Larger animals like hartebeests, giraffes, wildebeests, as well as the big cats like tigers, cougars, and leopards, are in the driving section.
 And if you’re fascinated by pandas, you’ll find these delightful creatures at Qinling as well.

 Xian Qinling Wildlife Park Admission Ticket

 Sitting on 106 ac (43 ha), Xi’an Botanical Garden’s expansive real estate is packed with thousands of plant species.
 In fact, there are approximately 4,000 species in the 11 different sections within the garden.
 A tour will reveal stunning flowers that form a colorful display in the Hundred Flowers Garden.
 If you’re traveling with kids, you can let them run free in the Children’s Garden, an excellent place where they can learn about plants, or let them explore the fascinating Qinling Garden.
 Xi’an Botanical Garden is a tranquil location that makes for a perfect retreat if you’re looking for some serenity.

 Address: 17 Cuihua Rd, Xiao Zhai Shang Ye Jie, Yanta District, Xi'an, Shaanxi, China